aimms/language-reference/data-communication-components/text-reports-and-output-listing/the-put-statement.rst

 .. rubric:: ``PUT`` without file identifier

-If you use the ``DISPLAY`` statement or any of the ``PUT`` operators listed in :numref:`table:report.put-keyword` without a file identifier, AIMMS will direct the output to the current file, i.e., the file last opened through the ``PUT`` statement.
+If you use the ``DISPLAY`` statement or any of the ``PUT`` operators listed in :ref:`this table <table:report.put-keyword>` without a file identifier, AIMMS will direct the output to the current file, i.e., the file last opened through the ``PUT`` statement.